The Accessibility for Ontarians with Disabilities Act (AODA), 2005, S.O. 2005, c.11, was passed for the purpose of:

 Upon request, the Library will provide, or arrange for the provision of, accessible formats or communication supports for persons with disabilities, both for the public and all employees.

-The Library shall notify the public that the documents required by the Integrated Accessibility Standards (Ontario Regulation 191/11) and the Library’s Integrated Accessibility Standard Regulation Policy, procedures, notices of temporary disruptions, training records are available upon request, subject to the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).
+The Library shall notify the public that the documents required by the Integrated Accessibility Standards (Ontario Regulation 191/11) and the Library’s Integrated Accessibility Standard Regulation Policy, procedures, notices of temporary disruptions, and training records, are available upon request, subject to the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).

 The Library will, upon request, provide emergency procedures, plans and public safety information in an accessible format or with communication support, as soon as is practicable.